ember-learn/super-rentals-tutorial/src/chapters/03-automated-testing.md

 We can put our automated test into motion by running the *[test server][TODO: link to test server]* using the `ember test --server` command, or `ember t -s` for short.
 This server behaves much like the development server, but it is explicitly running for our tests.
 It may automatically open a browser window and take you to the test UI, or you can open `http://localhost:7357/` yourself.

-If you watch really carefully, you can see our test robot roam around our app and clicking links:
+If you watch really carefully, you can see our test robot roaming around our app and clicking links:

 <!-- TODO: make this a gif instead -->